mojofunk/alta-doc/LIBMOJO-DOC.md

 libmojo intends to directly depend on as few libraries as possible and if possible not expose any library dependencies to client code.

+## Library dependencies

+# Boost

+Exposed in headers for sys::path and boost::any but possibly using alias in case we want to reimplement those in the future(I hope not)

+For filesystem and possibly file streams at some point.

+# Glib

+Not exposed in the headers

+For cross platform module/library stuff, although that should be fairly straight forward to reimplement.

+For character encoding conversion?

 ## Amalgamation

 Amalgamation is where compilation units are concatenated into a single file and